glasswalk3r/oracle-env-review/README.md

 You might use only pieces of this repository.
-When it is all about getting the information out of an Oracle application, you probably won't need to Google around about how to do it.
+When it is all about getting the information out of an Oracle application, you probably won't need to Google around about how to do it to get it's version and other stuff.

 You might also wondering how to get around PowerBroker to read a program output.
 This is already implemented with a set of named pipes and Expect to workaround any dialog from it, which makes your life miserable when using SSH.

-Usually using Threads with Perl is a bad idea, but in this case you can use it safely to connect to several servers in parallel, making all the process to finish faster.
+Usually using Threads with Perl is usually a bad idea, but in this case you can use it safely to connect to several servers in parallel, making all the process to finish faster.

 ### The Bad